brunovlucena/scarlet/README.md

 Scarlet is your proactive partner, providing critical context, enabling swift actions, and offering seamless interaction to keep your cluster healthy and your applications running smoothly.

+Note: Scarlet is a homage to Scarlet Johanson.

 ---

 ## 🚀 What Scarlet Does